Kevin Spacey headed to trial on NYC sexual assault allegations

 Spacey was fired from the hit Netflix series “House of Cards” as the accusations mounted.
 In August, a California appeals court upheld a judgment requiring he pay the show’s producers $31 million in a suit that accused him of systematically preying on young people on the set.

-Richard Dreyfuss’s son, Harry Dreyfuss, accused Spacey groping him when his father was performing in London in 2008.
+Richard Dreyfuss’ son, Harry Dreyfuss, accused Spacey groping him when his father was performing in London in 2008.

 When Rapp told his story, Spacey said he didn’t remember it, but stopped short of denying it.